Record ideas on your iPhone, drag them into your DAW on Mac. It just works through iCloud, and you don't even need an account.

 Open Drop and hit the red button.
 Vocals, guitar riffs, weird synth sounds, whatever you want.
 Pick between AAC or 48kHz/24-bit Apple Lossless, and watch the waveform as you go.

-When you stop recording, it syncs to your Mac in the background.
-No cables, no exporting.
-Your audio never touches our servers.
+When you stop recording, the audio lands on your Mac through a private part of your iCloud that only Drop can see.
+Not iCloud Drive, not our servers.
 By the time you sit down at your studio, it's already there.

 Click Drop in your menu bar, browse your recordings, and drag single or multiple files right into Logic, Ableton, or whatever you use.
 That's it.